smebberson/docker-alpine/alpine-consul-nodejs/README.md

 If you're using this image, chances are, you want to register this Node.js application as a service with Consul, so that other containers can discover this service and use it as required (i.e. an Nginx container that will configure itself as a proxy for your Node.js app).

-To do, create a file at `/etc/consul.d/app.json` (or call it whatever you want, as long as you create a `.json` file within `/etc/consul.d/`) and add it your image:
+To do, create a file at `/etc/consul/conf.d/app.json` (or call it whatever you want, as long as you create a `.json` file within `/etc/consul/conf.d/`) and add it to your image:

 ```
 {